pinot-contrib/pinot-docs/basics/data-import/segment-upload.md

 This push mechanism also requires the segment tar file stored on a deep store with a globally accessible segment tar URI.

-Metadata push is light-weight on the controller side, there is no deep store download involved from the controller side.
+Metadata push is lightweight on the controller side.
+There is no deep store download involved from the controller side.

-The push job will download the segment based on URI, then extract metadata, and upload metadata to the Pinot Controller.
+The push job downloads the segment based on URI, then extracts metadata, and upload metadata to the Pinot controller.

-The Pinot Controller will add the segment to the table based on the metadata.
+The Pinot controller adds the segment to the table based on the metadata.

 Upload segment metadata to your Pinot server using the `JobSpec` you create and the Pinot Admin script as follows: